Dualvicc/Dualvicc/README.md

 👋 Hey there, I'm Victor!
 I'm a junior front end developer with a passion for creating beautiful and intuitive user interfaces.

-👨‍💻 My skills include HTML, CSS, Sass, MySQL, NODE.js, JavaScript, and React, and I'm always eager to learn and expand my skill set.
+👨‍💻 My skills include HTML, CSS, Sass, MySQL, NODE.js, JavaScript, and React, Typescript, MongoDB, GraphQL, and I'm always eager to learn and expand my skill set.

 🚀 I'm excited about kickstarting my career in front end development and collaborating with other developers and designers to create engaging web applications.